michaelmangelsdorf/myth/spec.md

 The 16-bit value B:O is called the Base Pointer.

-###### C and R
+###### C and G

 When code is running, the byte offset of the current instruction is invariably stored in the program counter register (PC).
+The page number where this offset applies, however, is stored in either C (Code) or G (Guest).
+Every page has a "guest" page, the upper half of which appears at the upper half (offset 128) of the (host) page.
+A page can be its own guest: initially, and after each subroutine or coroutine call or return instruction, the guest page index stored in G is set to the current code page index stored in C. Thus the guest-page setting is volatile.

-The page number where this offset applies, however, is stored in either C (Code) or R (Resident).
-Which register is used depends on the most significant bit of the program counter value: If the MSB of PC is set (offset of the instruction byte in the page is 128 or higher), the page-index in R is used.
+As has been said, the guest page appears at offset 128.
+Hence the most significant bit of the program counter value determines, whether an instruction's page-index is read from C or from G: If the MSB of PC is set (offset of the instruction byte in the page is 128 or higher), the page-index in G is used.
 Otherwise (the offset of the instruction byte is below 128), the page-index in C is used.

-Conceptually, this creates two independent code segments, a lower segment (offsets < 128) and an upper segment.
-The dedicated instruction "xR" sets R to a given page number and jumps to offset 80h.
-The page-index in R gets reset to C during interpage jumps: Subroutine and coroutine calls or return instructions set R equal to C again.
+Conceptually, this creates two independent code segments, a lower segment (offsets < 128) and an upper (guest) segment.
+The dedicated instruction "xG" sets G to a given page number and jumps to offset 128.
+The page-index in G gets reset to C during interpage jumps: Subroutine and coroutine calls or return instructions set G equal to C again.

-Note that the lower portion of the page whose index number is stored in R, and which thus provides the upper code segment, is not available to the running code, if R is different from C. The reason for this is that when an intrapage jump to an address below 0x80 (the lower segment) occurs, bit 7 of the program counter toggles to zero, enabling the page-index in C to take over: Any instruction fetch in the lower segment occurs at C:PC, not at R:PC.
+Note that the __lower__ half of the page whose index number is stored in G, and which thus provides the upper code segment, is not available to the running code, if G is different from C. The reason for this is that when an intrapage jump to an address below 128 (the lower segment) occurs, bit 7 of the program counter toggles to zero, enabling the page-index in C to take over: Any instruction fetch in the lower segment occurs at C:PC, not at G:PC.

 ###### L